-We’ve all heard of the many horrors of poor Data Quality.
-Companies with millions of records with “(000)000-0000” as customer contact numbers, “99/99/99” as date of purchase, 12 different gender values, shipping addresses with no state information etc. The cost of ‘dirty data’ to enterprise and organizations is real.
-For example, the US Postal Service estimated that it spent $1.5 Billion in processing undeliverable mail in 2013 because of bad data.
-The sources of poor Data Quality can be many but can be broadly categorized into data entry, data processing, data integration, data conversion, and stale data (over time).
+We’ve all heard of the many horrors of poor data quality.
+Companies with millions of records with “(000)000-0000” as customer contact numbers, “99/99/99” as the date of purchase, 12 different gender values, shipping addresses with no state information, etc. The cost of “dirty data” to enterprises and organizations is real.
+For example, the U.S. Postal Service estimated that it spent $1.5 billion in processing undeliverable mail in 2013 because of bad data.
+The sources of poor data quality can be many but can be broadly categorized into data entry, data processing, data integration, data conversion, and stale data (over time).

 Step 1 – Definition

 Define the business goals for Data Quality improvement, data owners/stakeholders, impacted business processes, and data rules.

 - Goal: Ensure all customer records are unique, accurate information (ex: address, phone numbers etc.), consistent data across multiple systems, etc.

 - Data owner: Sales Vice President

 - Impacted business processes: Order entry, Invoicing, Fulfillment etc.

 - Data Rules: Rule 1 – Customer name and Address together should be unique; Rule 2: All addresses should be verified against an approved address reference database etc.